 In addition to their extensive Alabama gymnastics family, the Pattersons have two daughters of their own, Jessie and Jordan, both of whom have made their way to the University of Alabama.
 Jessie has earned bachelor's and master's degrees from Alabama and joined her parents on the UA staff in 2010 when she was named assistant editor of Alabama's Alumni Magazine.
 She is now a communications specialist in UA's Division of Student Affairs.
 During her undergraduate days, Jessie worked as a reporter, then sports editor and finally managing editor of The Crimson White, the University of Alabama's student paper.

 Jordan joined in the family enterprise when she earned a scholarship to play softball for the Crimson Tide, joining Patrick Murphy's squad in the fall of 2009.
-Since that time, she and her teammates won Alabama's first NCAA Softball championship in 2012 as well as back-to-back SEC championships.
+Now a senior, she and her teammates won Alabama's first NCAA Softball championship in 2012 as well as back-to-back SEC championships.
+In the spring of 2013, Jordan was inducted into the University of Alabama's elite women's honorary, XXXI, and in the fall of that same year, she was elected in a campus-wide vote to the UA Homecoming Court after being nominated by her fellow student-athletes.

 "After all the years of having Jessie and Jordan in the stands as David and I coached, there is nothing quite like the feeling of satisfaction we get from seeing our daughters enjoy such success at Alabama," Patterson said.
 "Being able to be there as a family, watching in the rain as Jordan and her teammates won the 2012 World Series is a thrill I will never forget."